fbq('trackCustom', 'view_shop_gear'); var trackEvent = 'shop_gear'; So you want to make espresso at home?Is that…

 This is a dream espresso machine for the seasoned barista who wants to make espresso drinks at home.
 It delivers 11 bars of pressure to produce a shot with a rich crema.
 The water tank holds 60 ounces of water, so you won't be constantly refilling it.
 The boiler holds about 12 ounces of water.
 That's plenty to steam milk and brew your espresso.

 A nice feature of this espresso machine is that the top works as a cup warmer.
 That ensures you'll be drinking a hot espresso.
 You can also use the hot water dispenser to preheat your cup.
+Many think that this is the best espresso machine runner-up.

 The Gaggia semi-automatic espresso machine is very similar in look and performance to Rancilio's Silvia.
 It can also deliver the same high quality of espresso as the Silvia, but at a much lower price tag.